Laugh lines represent a happy life full of joyful facial expressions. But as you age, these lines deepen, making you look older than you really are.

 Non-surgical treatments for lines and wrinkles

-Laugh lines around the eyes are first apparent only when you smile, says James Zins, MD, Department Chair of Plastic Surgery at Cleveland Clinic.
+Laugh lines around the eyes are first apparent only when you smile, says James Zins, MD, Department Chair of Plastic Surgery.
 But sun damage and the passage of time take their toll, eventually making these lines visible when your face is at rest.
 One of the best nonsurgical treatments for these fine lines involves the use of neuromodulators, or botulinum toxins.

 “Small amounts of botulinum toxin are injected in and around the affected area, temporarily weakening or paralyzing the muscles there,” explains Dr. Zins.